-Goals "CAT for Neighborhood and Schools" has four over-arching goals: 1.
-Engage diverse members of a community - human and non-human Community engagement is integral to nurturing the health and wellness of people and nature, and to the overall quality of our water, land, and air.
-To experience community engagement at its best, include a diversity of people, project ideas, experiences, skills, and natural resources.
-2. Increase youth participation and leadership Youth character development is strengthened by meaningful, engaging opportunities in local urban and wild areas.
-Challenges that encourage youth to explore, contemplate, and take action to improve the environment.
-And that empower youth and raise their expectations for themselves and their community.
-3. Practice sustainable and holistic approaches to project development Sustainability has three pillars: ecology, social-culture, and economics.
+Goals CAT for Neighborhood and Schools has four over arching goals: 1.
+Engage diverse members of a community - human and non-human Community engagement is integral to nurturing the health and wellness of people, nature, and to the overall quality of our water, land, and air.
+To experience community engagement at its best, include a diversity of people, project ideas, experiences and skills, and natural resources.
+2. Increase youth participation and leadership Youth character development is strengthened by meaningful, engaging opportunities in local urban and in wild areas.
+Challenges that encourage youth to explore, contemplate, and take action to improve the environment empower youth and raise expectations for themselves and their community.
+3. Practice sustainable and holistic approaches to project development Sustainability has three pillars: ecology, socialculture, and economics.
 Projects must actively include all three pillars in projects to be considered sustainable.
-Holistic or holism, is concerned with the whole, or complete, system, rather than with the 'parts' of a system.
-4. Foster a sense of place To have a sense of place is to be aware of, and value, characteristics of your community.
-A sense of place connects us with our community and motivates us to care for and nurture our community.
+Holistic or holism, is concerned with the whole, or the complete system, rather than with the 'parts' of a system.
+4. Foster a sense of place To have a sense of place is to be aware of, and value characteristics of your community.
+A sense of place connects people with their community and motivates us to care for and nurture our community.
 CA Projects are one way to foster a sense of place.
 Structure: The CAT is structured into four main parts: Part I: Raw Materials Raw materials are the elements, assets, and components found in any community.
-The five asset categories: People, Places, Nature, Aesthetics, and Infrastructure, ensure a sustainable and holistic approach to project development.
-Utilizing permaculture principles, such as "stacking functions", moves a singular asset to a synergistic component.
+Five asset categories: People, Places, Nature, Aesthetics, and Infrastructure, ensure a sustainable and holistic approach to project development.
+Utilizing permaculture principles such as "stacking functions" moves an singular asset to a synergistic component.
 Part II: Blueprints Twelve projects are provided as examples for CAT projects.
 These projects include a variety of integrated components.
 Part III: Nuts, Bolts & Tools

 The CAT takes 6 steps toward a sustainable and holistic community action project.
 These steps model how easy it is for community members of diverse ages, abilities, and interests to implement a "do-it-together" community-driven project.
-The end results are a greater sense of place and connection with others, including humans and non-humans, in natural and built environments.
+The end results are a greater sense of place and connection with others - humans and non-human, natural and human-built.
 Tools are available for download at ironwoodtreeexperience.org/communityactiontoolkit/.
-Part IV: Finishing Touches Every project needs those final, finishing touches to feel complete and satisfactory.
+Part IV: Finishing Touches Every project needs those final finishing touches to achieve satisfaction and a sense of fulfilment.
 Resources & References include a complete account of materials, websites, and literature that have informed the CAT goals, best practices, and tools.
-Glossary includes key words and concepts that are present throughout the CAT.
+Glossary includes key words and concepts and are underlined throughout the CAT.

-Children, adults, parks, school, trees, birds, lizards, walkways, murals, arroyos, neighborhood pools, and vacant lots, in a community, are collectively known as "Elements".
+Children, adults, parks, school, trees, birds, lizards, walkways, murals, arroyos, neighborhood pools, vacant lots, in a community are collectively known as "Elements".
 Elements within a community can be valued as positive, negative, or neutral.

 A community action project that is composed of 4 or more asset categories becomes a "Component".
-Components symbolize the do-it-together community spirit.
+Components symbolizes the do-it together community-spirit.
 Overtime, components may become so much a part of the community that it is seen as an element rather than a collection of assets.
 Hence, cycle repeats itself (see graphic below).

 Elements that are valued positively are called "Assets".

-Each asset falls into one of five asset categories:

-People, Places, Nature,
+Each assets falls into one of five asset categories: People, Places, Nature, Infrastructure, and Aesthetics.

-Infrastructure, and

-Aesthetics.

-Element street trees Asset street tree casting shade Component

-CAT project to plant native trees in basins, with the help of a neighborhood landscaper, in order to cool an adjacent walkway so kids can walk to school!
+CAT project to plant native trees in basins with the help of a neighborhood landscaper in order to cool an adjacent walkway so kids can walk to school!

 Five Asset Categories

 People

 Places

 Nature

 Infrastructure

 Aesthetics